dhanyasanthan/task-management/README.md

 6. Run JUnit tests for controllers and services.
 Run the tests with: mvn test

+7. In IDE for e.g. Tools -> Generate JavaDoc -> <Select putput doc folder> -> Click on 'Generate'

 ### Docker
 docker build -t <image-name> .